1984

 Title Sequence

-This reimagined title sequence for the Korean adaptation of 1984 draws inspiration from George Orwell’s seminal dystopian novel.
-Utilizing a fusion of red Gothic-style 3D animation and dark techno music by Gesaffelstein, the sequence explores themes of surveillance, censorship, and authoritarian control.
-The imagery—marked by the omnipresent gaze of Big Brother, imposing cityscapes, and the Party’s oppressive slogans—constructs a visually intense and immersive atmosphere.
-Through this stylistic approach, the sequence seeks to evoke the novel’s central concerns: the distortion of truth, the mechanisms of power, and the pervasive fear instilled by an all-seeing regime.
+This project is a reimagined title sequence for the Korean remake of 1984, inspired by George Orwell’s dystopian novel.
+Using a combination of red Gothic-style 3D animation and dark techno music by Gesaffelstein, the sequence explores themes of surveillance, censorship, and control.
+Key visual elements—such as the ever-watchful eye of Big Brother, ominous cityscapes, and the Party’s slogans—are designed to evoke the oppressive atmosphere of Orwell’s world.
+The piece visually interprets core themes of 1984, including totalitarianism, truth manipulation, and the pervasive fear of an all-seeing regime.

 Procedural study

-I used C4D's procedural features to create rocks of various materials, which serve as the central visual elements of the work.
+I utilized Cinema 4D’s procedural tools to generate rocks with diverse materials, which serve as the primary visual elements of the piece.

-Each uniquely shaped rock enhances the sense of depth and realism, reinforcing the oppressive and stark atmosphere of 1984.
+Each uniquely shaped rock contributes to the composition’s depth and realism, reinforcing the stark and oppressive atmosphere central to 1984.

 Lighting